 1Ford ASSET and Dealer Trax students that live on campus for half of a semester when they are on-site doing the required dealer training will be charged half of the Room/Board rate for each semester, beginning in the 2nd semester of their schooling at CMCC.

-Applicants with questions about financial aid should contact the Central Maine Community College Office of Financial Aid at (207) 755-5328.
+Applicants with questions about financial aid should contact Student Financial Services at (207) 755-5328.

 Inquiries concerning all other financial matters should be directed to the Business Office (207) 755-5219.